maciejpirog/cpp-effects/README.md

 ## Documentation

 - [Reference](doc/refman.md) - A detailed explanation of the library's API and a short discussion about the overall design of the library.
-A suitable introduction if the reader is alredy familiar with effect handlers (for example, as they are usually discussed in the context of functional programming).
+It is a suitable introduction for a reader alredy familiar with effect handlers (for example, as they are usually discussed in the context of functional programming).

 - Coming soon: Tutorial - An introduction to programming with effect handlers.
 Suitable for readers not familiar with handlers.